dzuk-mutant/weirder-rules/rules-and-etiquette.md

 ### Groups of people that aren't welcome here

-If you have the following or similar kinds of ideologies or affiliations, you are not welcome here:
+If you have the following or similar kinds of ideologies or affiliations, you are not welcome here and you will be immediately banned if found out:

-- White supremacy / White nationalism / Neo-nazi / Alt-right / Alt-light / Identitarian / Manosphere
+- Neo-fascism (White supremacy / White nationalism / Neo-nazi / Alt-right / Alt-light / Identitarian / Male supremacy / Manosphere)
-- GamerGate / Anti-feminism
+- Reactionary (GamerGate / Anti-feminism / Neo-reactionary)
-- Sovereign Citizens
-- Anarchocapitalism / Objectivism / Right-wing Libertarian
+- Neo-feudalism ('Anarcho'-capitalism / 'Objectivism' / Right-wing Libertarians)
-- TERFs, SWERFs or otherwise anti-trans or anti-sex worker
+- TERF, SWERF or otherwise anti-trans or anti-sex worker
+- Truscum, Transmed or other kinds of identity policing.
+- People who are generally phobic/shitty towards non-binary genders.
-- Religious fundamentalism or anti-abortion. **(Other types of religion are A-OK!)**
+- Religious fundamentalism or anti-abortion.
+(Other types of religion are A-OK!)
 - Militarism, Chauvinism, Ethno-nationalism, Xenophobia or similar.
-- Stalinism, Maoism or similar. **(Non-authoritarian forms of Socialism and Communism are A-OK!)**
+- Stalinism, Maoism or similar.
+(Non-authoritarian forms of Socialism and Communism are A-OK!)
+- Shitty furries (Nazifurs and any furry that thinks being a bigoted piece of shit is okay!)

 <br/>

-If you work for any of the following types of organisations, you aren't welcome here:
+If you work in any capacity (whether as a direct employee or a contractor) for any of the following types of organisations, you aren't welcome here, and if you reveal yourself as such, you will be banned:

 - Police
 - Immigration enforcement
+- Intelligence/spy organisations

 (This does not mean we will refuse *legally valid* requests for information, it just means that aside from this type of situation, you are not welcome here in any way.)